Skip to content

 What should I do if I want to complain about an ISA transfer?

-If you are not satisfied with the resolution they offer, you can take your case to the Financial Ombudsman.
+• If you're not satisfied with the outcome, you can escalate the matter to the free Financial Ombudsman Service

 How to choose the best ISA to transfer to